Matmul High-level API Enabling UnitFlag

 Case Study

-This case demonstrates how to use the Matmul high-level API to perform matrix multiplication in the matrix multiplication operator scenario and how to enable the UnitFlag function to improve the operator performance.
-The UnitFlag function provides fine-grained synchronization based on memory access for the MMAD computation instructions and FIXPIPE data movement instructions in the AI Core, enabling parallel execution of computation and data movement.
-To enable the UnitFlag function, set the enUnitFlag parameter in MatmulConfig to true.
+This case shows the optimized operator performance when UnitFlag is enabled in the matrix multiplication of the high-level Matmul API in the matrix multiplication operator scenario.
+UnitFlag provides fine-grained synchronization based on memory access for the MMAD computation instructions and FIXPIPE data transfer instructions in AICs, enabling parallel execution of computation and transfer.
+To enable UnitFlag, set the enUnitFlag parameter in MatmulConfig to true.
 For details about the enUnitFlag parameter, see MatmulConfig.

 • Application scenarios of enabling UnitFlag

 The MMAD pipeline and FIXPIPE pipeline of the operator are executed in serial mode.
 The FIXPIPE pipeline moves out the result only after the MMAD computation is complete.
-The instruction synchronization wait time accounts for a large proportion of the overall operator execution time.
-In this scenario, you can enable the UnitFlag function to obtain the performance benefits of parallel execution of the MMAD and FIXPIPE pipelines.
-If the original MMAD and FIXPIPE pipelines of the operator can be masked by other pipelines (for example, MTE2 Bound), enabling the UnitFlag function will bring only a small overall benefit.
+The instruction synchronization time accounts for a large proportion of the overall operator execution time.
+In this scenario, you can enable UnitFlag to obtain the performance benefits of parallel execution of the MMAD and FIXPIPE pipelines.
+If the original MMAD and FIXPIPE pipelines of the operator can be overlapped by other pipelines (for example, MTE2 Bound), enabling UnitFlag will bring only a small overall benefit.

-• The UnitFlag function supports only the Norm, IBShare, and MDL templates.
+• UnitFlag supports only the Norm, IBShare, and MDL templates.

-• When the UnitFlag function is enabled, if the L0C accumulation function is also enabled, multiple Iterate computations and one GetTensorC output are not supported.
+• When both UnitFlag and L0C accumulation are enabled, multiple Iterate computations and one GetTensorC output are not supported.

 The operator specifications are as follows.